bbauska/ibm-intermediate-web-dev/README.md

 the most important.
 These tools simplify your work by analyzing potential issues with CSS, HTML, and JavaScript used in the code.

-In this video, we will
+In this module, we will:

 -   discuss some browser debugging tools which can help you not only debug and analyze your code but also inspect HTTP headers,